 Golden Mount or Wat Saket is a temple that houses a Buddha relic.
-It is mostly used for worship, especially in November where there is an annual week-long temple fair.
-Tourists can also get their own experience by climbing up the 300 steps to the Golden Mount and admire the breathtaking 360-degree view over the city as the special reward.
+It is mostly used for worship, especially in November, when there is an annual week-long temple fair.
+Tourists can also get their own experience by climbing up the 300 steps to the Golden Mount and admire the breathtaking 360-degree view over the city as a special reward.

 2. Spend the night at a riverside

-There are actually many options of eatery in Bangkok, even it is just for fine dining.
-But, to save your last cash, why do not pick an affordable treat?
-Still, you can experience the superior service and elegant ambiance by enjoying dinner at The Garden of Riva Surya Hotel.
-They have a great view of Chao Phraya River, offering a chilled-out vibe you may not be able to find at any other place.
+There are actually many options for eatery in Bangkok, even if it is just for fine dining.
+But, to save your last cash, why not pick an affordable treat?
+Still, you can experience superior service and elegant ambiance by enjoying dinner at The Garden of Riva Surya Hotel.
+They have a great view of the Chao Phraya River, offering a chilled-out vibe you may not be able to find at any other place.

 Taking a vacation in Bangkok should be fun.
 It is not only about providing enough budgets.
 There are also other tips to follow in order to get you away from any hassle.
 Take a look at the following tips:

 - Whenever you enter a temple, always take off your footwear.

 - Avoid pointing anyone or anything with your feet when sitting on the floor by tucking them under.

 - It is prohibited to take pictures of people when they are praying and the image of Buddha.

 - Dress well when entering the temple.
 Or make sure to get your shoulders and knees covered by renting a sarong or pants.